Product documentation is often thought of as purely technical.

 Users employ visuals such as boards, lists, and cards to manage their workload, juggling all their various tasks.

-This terminology might seem overwhelming initially.
-What’s the difference between a board and a card?
+At first, this terminology can feel overwhelming.
+What distinguishes a board from a card?
 Where do lists fit in?

 The first page of Trello’s documentation tries to answer these questions to help its users become Trello experts right from the start.